Advising at Maastricht University

 Overview of goals and projects

-Below, you will find an overview of goals that have been realised and projects in progress.
+Below, we present an overview of goals that have been realised and projects in progress.
 A strategic plan articulating ambitions for the future is beginning to take shape.

 • Through a bottom-up process, a vision of student guidance is emerging (see below).
-In the fall of 2023, a coherent statement on student guidance will be formulated from the key concepts we identified.
+In the fall of 2023, a coherent statement on student guidance was formulated from the key concepts we identified.

 • A strategic plan for turning that vision into a collective and sustained practice will be formulated following the vision statement.